Cumhall: Battle and death

 Tadg, slighted by Cumall's sweeping away his daughter, appealed to Cumall's lord, Conn of the Hundred Battles, and Conn gave choice of either relinquishing the daughter or suffer banishment.
 Cumall refused to give up his wife, and Conn made war against Cumhall, and Cumhall was killed by Goll mac Morna in this Battle of Cnucha, located at what is today Castleknock.
 Goll then took over leadership of the Fianna, as explained in the Magnímartha Finn.

 Cumhall's wife Muirne was already pregnant with his son, Fionn, and Muirne's furious father Tadg not only refused to accept her back, but ordered her burnt to death.
 Cumhall's wife however seeks Conn's protection, and in exile she delivers a child which she names Demni.
 Demni (Demne) later became Finn.

 Cumhall is reputed to be buried within the grounds of Castleknock College, supposedly under a hill upon which an old water tower now stands.

-Parallels

-Attempts to connect Cumhall with Camulus, a Celtic god of war known from Roman-era inscriptions, are now largely rejected.
-Old Irish cumal means "female slave", and it is possible that a noble father was invented for Fionn to obscure an ignoble origin.
-Alternatively, some early texts call the hero "Fionn mac Umaill", which may indicate his father's name was originally Umall.